Editor’s Note: This post has been updated with new links and fresh content.

-Apple Search Ads have been around for a couple of years now, but the online advertising market is still adapting to them.
+Apple Search Ads have been around for a couple of years now.
+But the online advertising market is still catching up to them.

 Shoot, Apple is still adapting to running their own paid ads network.
 They’ve been rolling out updates and new features regularly since the service launched.

-So what do app developers and agencies need to know about Apple Search Ads?
+So what should app developers and agencies know about Apple Search Ads?
 Are they worth it?
 And if so, what’s the most effective way to use them?

 Keep reading for the answers to all these questions and more.